-This device complies with part 15 of FCC rules and with RS-210 of Industry Canada.
+This device complies with Part 15 of the FCC rules and RSS 210 of Industry Canada.
 Operation is subject to the following conditions:

-- 1. This device may not cause harmful interference. - 2.
-This device must accept any interference that may be received including interference that may cause undesired operation.
+- This device may not cause harmful interference. - This device must accept any interference received, including interference that may cause undesired operation.